 Thimbleweed Park is an award-winning point-and-click game released in 2017 as a tribute to similar pc and Commodore 64 adventure games in the 80s.
-It is created by Ron Gilbert and Gary Winnick, with design and development assistance from David Fox, Jenn Sandercock, and numerous other individuals.
-You control five characters simultaneously in a story that in itself contains multiple sub-stories, interact with a multitude of characters in the game, and solve the puzzles that you encounter.
-Each of the animated characters has very distinct personalities that you cannot forget even after you long remove the game from your phone or computer.
+It was created by Ron Gilbert and Gary Winnick, with design and development assistance from David Fox, Jenn Sandercock, and numerous other individuals.
+You control five characters simultaneously in a story that contains multiple sub-stories, interact with a multitude of characters in the game, and solve the puzzles you encounter.
+Each animated character has a very distinct personality that you can never forget even after completing the game and removing it from your phone or computer.

-After spending more than 20 hours playing the game over a period of time (22hrs and 15minutes in my last attempt per game record), I was so marveled with the game that I search the net on its origin and found a podcast by the game creators that ran weekly for 2 years from April 2015 to April 2017 plus one more episode in April 2018.
-Most of the episodes are 15 to 20 minutes where the game creators discuss the progress of the game development.
-One episode each month is an hour long and includes answering questions raised by Kickstarter-backer of the game as well as those posting comments on the game’s website blogs.
+After spending more than 20 hours playing the game over some time, I was so impressed that I searched the net on its origin.
+I found a podcast by the game creators that ran weekly for two years, from April 2015 to April 2017, plus one more episode in April 2018.
+Most of the episodes are 20 minutes longs where the game creators discuss the game development progress.
+One episode each month is an hour-long and includes answering questions raised by Kickstarter-backer of the game and those posting comments on the game’s website blogs.

-In the last couple of weeks, while driving to or from work, I went through all the podcast episodes in chronological order instead of listening to my usual music.
-My curiosity for listening to the podcast started with no apparent reason besides wanting to know more about the game, but it quickly turned into something bigger.
-It wasn’t about how to build a similar game or a nostalgia to bring back memories of the 80s.
-It was about developing something innovative with a tremendous focus on detail while maintaining a set of rules and constraints that the developers themselves intentionally decided to bound themselves onto to stay committed to their original idea, and that keeps the game with an 80’s look and feel but using modern-day technologies.
-The developers used to developed games together twenty to thirty years ago including Zack Mackraken, Maniac Mansion, Indian Jones, Loom, and more.
-They were in their twenties at the time.
-Now they are in their fifties and sixties with a lot of life experience combined with their lifelong passion for adventure games and science fiction - your typical geeks that I personal align with.
+My curiosity for listening to the podcast started with no apparent reason besides wanting to know more about the game, but it quickly became more significant.
+It wasn’t about how to build a similar game or a nostalgia to bring back the 80s.
+It was about learning that such a talented team developed something innovative with a tremendous focus on detail while maintaining a set of rules and constraints that the developers intentionally bound themselves to keep the game with an 80’s look and feel.
+The developers developed hit games for more than thirty years and included Zack Mackraken, Maniac Mansion, Indian Jones, and Loom.
+Back then, they were in their twenties.
+Now they are in their fifties and sixties with a lot of life experience combined with their lifelong passion for adventure games and science fiction.

-From a technology perspective, the developers leveraged a lot of the traditional modern-day technologies, such as Git for code repository, Adobe Photoshop for the art and animation in the game, software development kits (SDKs) for Steam, GOG, Xbox, Swift, Nintendo Swift, OSX, Android, Windows, Linux, and more.
-They were also blogging and podcasting their process which was something unthinkable of in the 80s, working remotely and using Skype for communication, and were interacting with their game supports on social media channels.
+From a technology perspective, the developers leveraged a lot of the traditional, modern-day technologies, such as Git for code repository, Adobe Photoshop for the art and animation in the game, software development kits (SDKs) for Steam, GOG, Xbox, Swift, Nintendo Swift, OSX, Android, Windows, Linux, and more.
+They were also blogging and podcasting their process, which was something unthinkable in the 80s.
+They were working remotely, using Skype for communication, and interacting with their supporters on social media channels.
 In the eighties, such technologies did not exist, of course.
-The limitations of hardware and software on old computers like the Commodore 64 generated a lot of creativity but bounded with can be done in terms of graphics, music, and 8/16bit computing power.
-Nowadays, games run on 64-bit computers and mobile phones, and can easily leverage augmented reality, virtual reality, and artificial intelligence technologies to maximize gaming experience without sacrificing performance or cost.
+The limitations of 8-bit computing like the Commodore 64 did not stop all the creativity with music, graphics, and game playing.
+Nowadays, games run on 64-bit processors and are more technically sophisticated, such as leveraging augmented reality, virtual reality, and artificial intelligence.
 The developers for Thimbleweed Park decided to do none of the cool new stuff.

-Thimbleweed Park creators made sure all the graphics are limited to the 80s era, but they perfected all the details of the animated characters and the scenes.
-They added voice, special effects, and music that still makes you feel it is the 80s.
-They also expanded the game to support international speaking game players.
-They added innovative ideas including Kickstarter backers could record a voicemail which can be played back in the game when a character in the game dials a number from the phonebook.
-Other game backers would send some text of books which the developers then add to the library scene in the game.
-The game also includes entertaining puzzles such as ones that make use of the microwave or the air blower in some bathroom or some berries in the forest.
-Some puzzles are challenging but have an “Aha!” moment when some character makes a phone call while the other character does something else.
-I am not giving details because I don’t want to ruin the game for those that would like to play the game.
-While the game itself was so innovative and entertaining, the conversations between the developers in the podcasts were geeky sometimes but and most of the times were like normal discussions that can be taking place between friends in your backyard.
+Thimbleweed Park creators made sure all the graphics were limited to the 80s era.
+They also perfected all the details of the animated characters and the scenes using pixelated art.
+They added voice, special effects, and music that still made you feel that you were in the 80s.
+They also expanded the game to support international-speaking game players.
+They added innovative ideas to the whole project.
+For example, Kickstarter backers could record voicemails that can be played back whenever your character in the game dials a number from the phonebook.
+Other game backers can also send texts of some books, which the developers would add inside the library scene in the game.
+The game also includes many entertaining puzzles, like a microwave, a bathroom air blower appliance, or some berries in the forest.
+Some puzzles are challenging, but there is always an “Aha!” moment when you seek a hint within the game.
+I am not giving details about the game itself because I don’t want to ruin the fun of playing it.

 - Nothing is impossible but don’t be overly ambitious.
 Even though the developers and the artists were masters in their field, they did not go overboard with the project.
 They stayed faithful to what they wanted to do and did it exceptionally well.